SMSpp-Project/MILPSolver/README.md

 ## Testers

-The repo includes some testers that may be useful for someone willing to write other `:MILPSolver`:
+The [test](test/README.md) folder includes some testers that may be useful for someone willing to write other `:MILPSolver`:

-- [test_cuts](test_cuts/README.md) tests dynamic generation of constraints
+- `test_cuts` tests dynamic generation of constraints

-- [test_dual](test_dual/README.md) tests correct signs of dual variables (never to be given for granted, every LP solver seems to have a different idea about it)
+- `test_dual` tests correct signs of dual variables (never to be given for granted, every LP solver seems to have a different idea about it)

-- [test_dynamic](test_dynamic/README.md) compares two `:MILPSolver` for
-  the repeated solution of LPs changing everything that can be changed, useful to test a new `:MILPSolver` against an old and hopefully reliable one
+- `test_dynamic` compares two `:MILPSolver` for the repeated solution of LPs changing everything that can be changed, useful to test a new `:MILPSolver` against an old and hopefully reliable one

 ## Getting help